-Ithaca plots IPO | Bellway expects slide | Jet2 orders planes – Daily Business
+Bellway expects slide | Ithaca plots IPO | Jet2 orders planes – Daily Business

 7am: lthaca Energy to float

-Oil and gas explorer Ithaca Energy, focused on the UK North Sea, has announced that it is considering an initial public offering (IPO) on the main market of the London Stock Exchange.
+Oil and gas explorer Ithaca Energy, focused on the UK North Sea, is considering an initial public offering (IPO) on the main market of the London Stock Exchange.

 It has interests in six of the top ten assets by reserves on the UK Continental Shelf, more than any other player, including significant interests in the two largest undeveloped discoveries in the UKCS, the Cambo and Rosebank fields.